Bob Mould: Collaborations

 Mould has made various guest appearances throughout his career.
 In 1984, Mould played piano on Ground Zero's album Ground Zero.
 In 1991, Mould sang and played guitar on the Golden Palominos album Drunk with Passion on the song "Dying from the Inside Out".
 In 1992, he contributed vocals to the song "Dio" on the Throwing Muses album Red Heaven.
 Mould performed the guitars for the soundtrack for the film version of Hedwig and the Angry Inch, released in 1999.
 In 2000, Mould sang "He Didn't" (written by Stephin Merritt) on the 6ths' album Hyacinths and Thistles.
 He also contributed vocals to the 2009 Fucked Up cover of "Do They Know It's Christmas?"

 In 2011, Mould performed on the Foo Fighters album Wasting Light, contributing guitar and vocals to the track "Dear Rosemary".
 He made sporadic appearances with the band during their Wasting Light tour to perform the song on stage, including on the Conan O'Brien show.
 In December 2017, Mould opened for the Foo Fighters in four states during their Concrete and Gold tour.

+Granary Music

+Granary Music is the independent record label and publishing company operated by Mould.
+As a record label, its only artists are Mould himself, his former band Sugar, and his electronic dance music side project Loudbomb.
+Under the Granary name, Mould controls the master rights to the entire Sugar discography, and all of the solo work he has recorded since Sugar's breakup in 1995.
+Most of these masters have been leased through Granary to other labels, including Rykodisc and Yep Roc; however, Mould released his 2002 solo album Modulate and the Loudbomb CD directly through Granary.
+Granary also controls the publishing rights to all of Mould's compositions, including all of the songs he wrote and performed with Hüsker Dü, which he claimed after the band's own publishing partnership was disbanded in 1988.

+Granary is also the name used to refer to Mould's home studio, first used in NYC for parts of The Last Dog and Pony Show and for Modulate.
+When he moved to Washington, D.C., Mould moved the studio and label along with him and recorded most of the basics (save for live drums) for his 2005 Body of Song there.